APTricou/sojourn_cms_netlify/src/pages/horses/index.md

 title: Sojourn Horses
 aboutTitle: About Our Horses
 aboutBlurb: >-
-  Our horses are chosen specifically for their gentle and freindly nature and they are well trained to handle a wide variety of riders.
+  Our horses are chosen specifically for their gentle and friendly nature and they are well trained to handle a wide variety of riders.

   We also have boarded horses on site.
 If interested in boarding your horse at our facility, contact us.
 horses: